 3. Gay vegan dining

-No, but really, there’s nothing I love more on Valentine’s Day than eating out.
-That’s why I recommend that you find your favorite local queer-owned vegan eatery.
-Some possibilities for rainbow veggie destinations include Two Mammas Vegan Kitchen in Oakland, CA; Vtopia Restaurant and Cheese Shop in Portland, OR; and Viva Vegeria in San Antonio, TX.
+No, but really, there’s nothing I love more on Valentine’s Day than eating out but this year, I’m opting for takeout from my local queer-owned vegan eateries.
+That’s why I recommend that you find your favorite.
+Some possibilities for rainbow veggie destinations offering takeout include Two Mammas Vegan Kitchen in Oakland, CA; Vtopia Restaurant and Cheese Shop in Portland, OR; and Viva Vegeria in San Antonio, TX.
 Support your local plant-based queer.